-Richards, a Republican, was the representative for Pennsylvania's 4th congressional district from 1795 to 1797.
+Richards was the representative for Pennsylvania’s 4th congressional district and was a Republican.
+He served from 1795 to 1797.

 From Jan 1796 to Mar 1797, Richards missed 21 of 83 roll call votes, which is 25.3%.
 This is on par with the median of 15.7% among the lifetime records of representatives serving in Mar 1797.
 The chart below reports missed votes over time.